 Since HIV/AIDS was discovered in 1981, more than 20 million people have lost their lives to the virus.
-Over 40 million are currently living with HIV/AIDS, including nearly 3 million children under the age of 15.
-Ninety-five percent of those living with the virus reside in developing countries.
-In Africa, more than 7,000 young people are infected every day, 2,000 of whom are under the age of 15.
-The United States Agency for International Development (USAID), the United Nations Children's Fund (UNICEF), and the Joint United Nations Programme on HIV/AIDS (UNAIDS) have estimated that at the end of 2001, 13.4 million children under the age of 15 had lost one or both parents to AIDS, with the majority (82%) in sub-Saharan Africa.
-Two million children lost their parents to AIDS in 2000, orphaning a child every 14 seconds that year.
+According to the Joint United Nations Program on HIV/AIDS (UNAIDS), nearly 40 million are currently living with HIV/AIDS, including nearly 2.2 million children under the age of 15.
+In 2004, 4.9 million people acquired the virus, and 3.1 million died from AIDS.
+Sub-Saharan Africa remains the most affected region with 25.4 million people living with HIV/AIDS at the end of 2004, 1.9 million of whom were children under the age of 15.
+The United States Agency for International Development (USAID), the United Nations Children's Fund (UNICEF), and UNAIDS estimate that at the end of 2003, 15 million children under the age of 18 had lost one or both parents to AIDS, with the majority (82%) in sub-Saharan Africa.
+In just two years, from 2001 to 2003, the global number of children orphaned by AIDS increased from 11.5 million to 15 million.
 By 2010, it is expected that more than 25 million children will be orphaned by this deadly virus.
 Due to the 10-year time lag between HIV infection and death, officials predict that orphan populations will continue to rise for a similar period, even after the HIV rate begins to decline.
 Experts say only massive spending to prolong the lives of parents could be expected to change this trend.